 The Sycamore Grove stands as the natural canopy for the collective gathering space, and the natural colonnade along the individual journey into the valley.
 Sycamores are symbolic of memory and rebirth – in addition to their river-side habit, Sycamores are symbols of longevity, renewal and shelter.
 They are literally ancient – their roots go back in Ohio over 130 million years – they shelter with their canopies and sometimes trunks, their shedding bark mixes young and old on the trunk (it is literally inter-generational), and their branches are striking white, giving them a strong winter aspect when Veteran’s Day events occur.

-The Dublin Grounds of Remembrance is the recipient of a CSLA National Honour Award and a Design Exchange Silver Award, and an EDRA Great Places Award.
+The Dublin Grounds of Remembrance is the recipient of a CSLA National Honour Award, a Design Exchange Silver Award, and an EDRA Great Places Award.

 < view the competition images

 View from the Cemetery

 View of the Memorial Wall